AcademySoftwareFoundation/MaterialX/documents/Specification/MaterialX.StandardNodes.md

 ### `luminance`
 Output a grayscale value containing the luminance of the incoming RGB color in all color channels.

 The `lumacoeffs` input represents the luma coefficients of the current working color space.
 If no specific color space can be determined, the ACEScg (ap1) luma coefficients [0.2722287, 0.6740818, 0.0536895] will be used.
-Applications which support color management systems may choose to retrieve the luma coefficients of the working colorspace from the CMS to pass to the `luminance` node's implementation directly, rather than exposing it to the user.
+Applications which support color management systems may choose to retrieve the luma coefficients of the working colorspace from the CMS to pass to the &lt;luminance> node's implementation directly, rather than exposing it to the user.

 |Port        |Description                                             |Type        |Default                        |
 |------------|--------------------------------------------------------|------------|-------------------------------|